Ontology or the development of an ontological system is not an

 developed, and especially not fundamental to the normative

-aspects of this doctrine, our attitude towards ontology (and
+aspects of that doctrine, our attitude towards ontology (and

 called "pluralism".)
-We still have to continue our investigation
+We will still have to continue our investigation

 tho in order to make sure that we are not going to work